bruceme/vurtifly/README.md

 ## Vertical Mode

 In vertical mode, engine thrust controls altitude.
 Differential engine thrust controls yaw.
 The Elevons will continue to control pitch and roll, but pitch-angle controls lateral position relative to the wing-normal vector.
 This will all be controlled by the pilot using forward and back motion on the control stick.
 Yaw (laterlaly) will be done via the "rudder" (twist on the 3-axis control) function.
 Roll function and input remain classic.
 This may seem unintuitive to a classic rotory wing control.
 But remember the conrol stick is actually vertical in teh vertical configuration.
 These motions are intuiative in this orientation.

+## Holds and Navigation

+The flight controller had several stock modes that can be used to precisely position and navigate the VurtiFly.

+* GPS Position - Hover hold at any altitude with accuracy within 10 meters.
+Appropriate takeoff, hover and approach
+* GPS Heading & Altitude - Will hold a GPS heading and pressure altitude.
+Enabled enroute navigation to a GPS destination from Navigation devices [Avare](https://apps4av.com/avare-overview)
+* Sonar Hold - Will hold better than a centimeter accurate sonar altitude at any height less than 1.5 meters.
+Very useful for precise landings.
+Will be used with hover to stabalize the last 1.5 meters for imperceptibly soft landings.

 # Safety Items